abhishekghoshh/linux-helper/linux-commands.md

 # search in a text or file
 # Displays any lines of the file ssh_config that include the term user
 grep user /etc/ssh/ssh_config

 # Use quotes if the string has spaces, -i option: Ignore upper/lower case
-grep -i "COMMAND LINE" /etc/ssh/ssh_config grep -R 127.0.0.1 /etc/  -> Search all files in the etc directory grep user /etc/ssh/ssh_config > sample.txt  -> Sends search results to a text file ls | grep crontab
+grep -i "COMMAND LINE" /etc/ssh/ssh_config

+# Search all files in the etc directory
+grep -R 127.0.0.1 /etc/

+# Sends search results to a text file
+grep user /etc/ssh/ssh_config > sample.txt
+ls | grep crontab

+# run in every 2 second
+watch <command-name>

 awk